Canada–United States relations: Trade

 Timber being floated along the Fraser River in Vancouver.
 Trade disputes over softwood lumber exist between the two countries.

 Canada and the United States have the world's second-largest trading relationship, with huge quantities of goods and people flowing across the border each year.
 Since the 1987 Canada–United States Free Trade Agreement, there have been no tariffs on most goods passed between the two countries.

 In the course of the softwood lumber dispute, the U.S. has placed tariffs on Canadian softwood lumber because of what it argues is an unfair Canadian government subsidy, a claim that Canada disputes.
 The dispute has cycled through several agreements and arbitration cases.
 Other notable disputes include the Canadian Wheat Board, and Canadian cultural protectionism in cultural industries such as magazines, radio, and television.
-Canadians have been criticized about such things as the ban on beef since a case of Mad Cow disease was discovered in 2003 in cows from the United States (and a few subsequent cases) and the high American agricultural subsidies.
-Concerns in Canada also run high over aspects of the North American Free Trade Agreement (NAFTA) such as Chapter 11, prior to its suspension and replacement with USMCA.
+Canadians have been criticized about such things as the ban on beef since a case of Mad Cow disease was discovered in 2003 in cows from the United States (and a few subsequent cases), and the high American agricultural subsidies.
+Concerns in Canada also run high over aspects of the North American Free Trade Agreement (NAFTA) such as Chapter 11, before its suspension and replacement with USMCA.

 On March 4, 2025, newly elected President Donald Trump imposed a 25% tariff on all Canadian imports, except energy products, which were subject to a 10% tariff, claiming it was to counter illegal immigration and the distribution of fentanyl.
-Statistics however show most illegal immigration on the US-Canadian border come from the US and fentanyl distribution from Canada is barely 0.2% compared to over 98% coming out of Mexico.
+Statistics, however, show most illegal immigration on the US-Canadian border comes from the US, and fentanyl distribution from Canada is barely 0.2% compared to over 98% coming out of Mexico.
 Canada had also already been in the process of implementing more advanced border security in December 2024 a month before Trump's inauguration.
-In response, Canadian Prime Minister Justin Trudeau announced 25% tariffs on $30 billion worth of U.S. goods, with an additional $125 billion in tariffs planned for the following weeks.
+In response, Canadian prime minister Justin Trudeau announced 25% tariffs on $30 billion worth of U.S. goods, with an additional $125 billion in tariffs planned for the following weeks.
 On March 6, Trump delayed tariffs on goods compliant with the United States–Mexico–Canada Agreement (USMCA)—accounting for approximately 38% of imports from Canada.
 Although the exemption was expected to end on April 2, the U.S. said it would continue indefinitely.